rog555/abnosql/README.md

 ## Indexes

-Beyond partition and range keys defined on the table, indexes are not currently supported - and these will likey differ between providers anyway (eg DynamoDB supports [Secondary Indexes](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SecondaryIndexes.html), whereas [Cosmos](https://learn.microsoft.com/en-us/azure/cosmos-db/index-overview) has Range, Spatial and Composite.
+Beyond partition and range keys defined on the table, indexes currently have limited support within abnosql

+ - The DynamoDB implemention of `query()` allows a [secondary index](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SecondaryIndexes.html) to be specified via optional `index` kwarg
+ - [Cosmos](https://learn.microsoft.com/en-us/azure/cosmos-db/index-overview) has Range, Spatial and Composite indexes, however the abnosql library does not do anything yet with `index` kwarg in `query()` implementation.

 ## Updates